ansys/pyprimemesh/doc/source/getting_started/index.rst

 Overview
 --------
-The PyPrime project supports Pythonic access to Ansys PRIME Meshing Engine.
+The PyPrime project supports Pythonic access to Ansys Prime Meshing Engine.

 Installation
 ------------

-PyPrime requires the following prerequisites for the succesfull installation:
+PyPrime requires the following prerequisites for the succesful installation:

 Hardware Requirements
 ----------------------